Week 1: How to Ask a Question in Psychological Science?

 Five parts of a usable causal question

 Everything in this course follows from the demand that psychological questions specify their contrasts.
+Every causal question in this course must satisfy this five-part template before we turn to the data.
 This lecture introduces three problems that make specifying a contrast harder than it first appears.

 Problem 1: both sides of the contrast must be precisely defined